photon-labs/framework/phresco-framework-runner/delivery/README.txt

 For Blackberry:

-	Refer to section "5.17 Blackberry prerequisites" in the HeliOS Framework 2.1 user guide.
+	Refer to section "5.15 Blackberry prerequisites" in the Phresco Framework 3.0 user guide.

 For Windows Phone:

-	Refer to section "5.18 Prerequisites for Windows Phone " in the HeliOS Framework 2.1 user guide.
+	Refer to section "5.16 Prerequisites for Windows Phone " in the Phresco Framework 3.0 user guide.

 For Windows Metro:

-	Refer to section "5.19 Prerequisites for Windows Metro" in the HeliOS Framework 2.1 user guide.
+	Refer to section "5.17 Prerequisites for Windows Metro" in the Phresco Framework 3.0 user guide.

 Pear Setup: